michieal/Mineclone2-Signs/README.md

 A reworking of MineClone 2's mcl_signs to be colorable and made to glow.
 Rquires Minetest and Mineclone2.
 ---

-Created by Michieal (FaerRaven).

-DateTime: 10/14/22 4:05 PM
+Created by Michieal (FaerRaven) @ DateTime: 10/14/22 4:05 PM

-Reworked to be an API and to allow players to color, and/or make the lettering for the signs glow (be bright at night).
+Reworked to be an API and to allow players to color and/or make the lettering for the signs glow (be bright at night).
 Reworked by Michieal (FaerRaven), including the sign textures batch changed to be white instead of the original black.

+A special thanks to Cora for pointing me in the right direction (as always).

 The original Mod, MCL_SIGNS is based on reworked signs mod by PilzAdam: